Keandre/Beginner-C-Projects/README.md

 People who know Python and know high school chemistry and who are interested are welcome to contact me.

 ## Future Features
-• A parser which generates .GRO file for the gromax molecular dynamics simulator.
+• A parser which generates .gro file for the GROMACS molecular dynamics simulator.

 • A result parser which determines the vector changes from the before and after state.